 Use Hearing Protection: the early years of Factory Records

-Use Hearing Protection: the early years of Factory Records is a new exhibition that will shine a light on the little-revealed early period of the label and disclose lesser-told stories from family members, alternative voices and international collaborators to trace new outlines of its famous history.
+Use Hearing Protection: the early years of Factory Records is a new exhibition that shines a light on the little-revealed early period of the label and disclose lesser-told stories from family members, alternative voices and international collaborators to trace new outlines of its famous history.

-It will focus on Factory Records formative years from 1978 to 1982, and what it was about Manchester at that time that allowed the label to spearhead innovation in the fields of music, technology and design, giving the city an authentic voice and distinctive identity, and helping to transform it from a post-industrial powerhouse to a beacon of art and culture.
+The exhibition focuses on Factory’s formative years from 1978 to 1982, and what it was about Manchester at that time that allowed the label to spearhead innovation in the fields of music, technology and design, giving the city an authentic voice and distinctive identity, and helping to transform it from a post-industrial powerhouse to a beacon of art and culture.

-As part of the exhibition British Culture Archive will be showcasing a number of images from our featured photographers and People’s Archive to give a feel of the everyday life of city during the labels formative years.
-Amongst the images on display from British Culture Archive are previously unexhibited photographs from Thomas Blower documenting the Rock Against Racism Northern Carnival in Alexandra Park in 1978.
-Images from photographer Luis Bustamante highlight the city centre during the late 1970s.
+As part of the exhibition British Culture Archive are showcasing a number of images from our featured photographers and People’s Archive to give a feel of the everyday life of city during the labels formative years.
+Amongst the images on display from British Culture Archive are previously unexhibited photographs from Thomas Blower which document the Rock Against Racism Northern Carnival at Alexandra Park in 1978.

-Visitors will be guided through the lesser-known story of the pre-Haçienda years, uncovering the history of the label and how it earned its status as a catalyst for innovation through rarely or never-before-seen objects.
-The first 50 numbered Factory artefacts will be on display, as well as series of amplified stories that shed light on the individuals who played a fundamental but lesser-acknowledged role in Factory’s early years.
+Visitors are guided through the lesser-known story of the pre-Haçienda years, uncovering the history of the label and how it earned its status as a catalyst for innovation through rarely or never-before-seen objects.
+The first 50 numbered Factory artefacts are on display, as well as series of amplified stories that shed light on the individuals who played a fundamental but lesser-acknowledged role in Factory’s early years.

-Audiences will be immersed in its music through interactive experiences that offer the opportunity to get hands-on with technologies of the time that have gone on to change the face of music, including a mixing desk and synthesizer.
-The ‘Gig Room’ will also transport visitors back in time by playing out the sounds of Factory Records through large-scale projections of the early bands it signed.
+Audiences are immersed in its music through interactive experiences that offer the opportunity to get hands-on with technologies of the time that have gone on to change the face of music, including a mixing desk and synthesizer.
+The ‘Gig Room’ also transports visitors back in time by playing out the sounds of Factory Records through large-scale projections of the early bands it signed.